sapanz/odoo/addons/wowl/doc/services/readme.md

 instantiated), and the return value of the `deploy` method will be the value of the service.
 This method can also be asynchronous, in which case the value of the service will be the result of that promise.

+Some services do not export any value.
+They may just do their work without a need to be directly called by other code.
+In that case, their value will be set to `null` in `env.services`.

 Once a service is defined, it needs then to be registered to the `serviceRegistry`, to make sure it is properly deployed when the application is started.